dirkbosman/lilnode/README.md

 # lilnode

-A little node server and some tutorials to get started :)
+A little vanilla node.js server and some tutorials to get you started :)

-# Vanilla NodeJS

-Create a folder `exercises_vanila` then go to this folder in your terminal and execute:
+## Create a folder `exercises_vanila` then go to this folder in your terminal and execute:

 ```
 npm init -y